 All Vocia devices are set, by default, to unity gain.
 This allows the system to start working, once the file is loaded, with minimal adjustments.

-- Select output voltage on the VA-8150CV amplifier to 70V or 100V as needed
+- Select output voltage on the VA-8150CV and VA-4300CV amplifier rear-panel rotary encoders to 70V or 100V to mirror the software setting

 - Adjust amplifier output level as needed for each zone